Wednesday, 1 July 2026

 Day 45 - 14th February

 A musician I follow reposts an Amnesty International ‘reel’ into my Instagram timeline saying the Royal Court of Justice has ruled the government’s prescription of Palestine Action as a terrorist group is unlawful.
 It's good to hear the legal system appears to still work.
 Here's hoping this decision is not appealed by the government.
 From what was reported at the time it seemed the original move was overreach a misuse of power to divert attention from what appeared was a gross lapse in security at a military base at a time of heightened global tension.
-It sounded the group was involved in criminal vandalism which in my view should be treated as such.
+It sounded like the group was involved in vandalism which in my view should be treated as such.

 Again musicians are feeding me news events.